-Nadine Frost is Policy Coordinator at Fertilizer Canada.
-At Fertilizer Canada, Nadine provides support to help shape relevant government policies in the environment and product regulation.
-Additionally, Nadine provides support into the development and implementation of 4R Nutrient Stewardship.
+Nadine Frost is the Manager of Regulatory Affairs at Fertilizer Canada.
+In this role, Nadine works to consolidate and address regulatory issues and shape government policy relevant to the fertilizer industry.
 After completing her BSc.
 (Honours) in Toxicology from the University of Guelph, Nadine pursued her MSc. in Chemistry from Carleton University (2015).
 Her research was focused on the use of synthetic DNA aptamers as recognition elements in biosensors to detect harmful agricultural mycotoxins in the field.

-As Communications Assistant, Kelly is responsible for working with the communications team at Fertilizer Canada to promote strong public engagement among stakeholders, industry professionals and government agencies.
+As Communications Coordinator, Kelly is responsible for promoting strong public engagement among stakeholders, industry professionals and government agencies.